IntrepidPursuits/static-analysis-gradle-plugin/README.md

 #### Android Lint
 * Changes the default `abortOnError` flag to false
+* If one does not already exist, this will generate a `lint.xml` file in the project containing the standard rules so we have a common set of checks across all projects.

 ### Configuration
 The following configurations can be set in the app `build.gradle` to override the default behaviors: